-I'm a lecturer in the School of Computing Science within Newcastle University.
-Specifically, my research is concerned with Interaction Design for healthcare, education and wellbeing.
+I'm an Associate Professor in Interaction Design at KTH.
+My research is concerned with Interaction Design for public health and wellbeing.
 I am driven by a desire to design technologies which better meet the needs and practices of people in their everyday lives and in doing so I apply participatory and user-centred design methods.

-Prior to joining the Culture Lab I was a research fellow in the Interact lab within the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.
+Prior to joining KTH, I was a Senior Lecturer at Open Lab, Newcastle University.
+Before this, I was a research fellow at the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.